Wide view of Langston Park homes from a park area with walking paths.

 Home is the foundation on which we build our lives.
 But every day 1 in 3 people around the world wake up without the security of safe affordable housing.
 Habitat has helped people around the world build, improve or finance places to call home for more than 50 years.
 Together with supporters like you, we’ve built a mission — and a movement.

-In 2026, for the first time since 1988, the Jimmy & Rosalynn Carter Work Project will return to Atlanta.
-Atlanta Habitat for Humanity will bring volunteers, partners and affordable housing advocates together May 3-8 to build 24 new single-family homes and townhomes.
+In 2026, for the first time since 1988, the Jimmy & Rosalynn Carter Work Project returned to Atlanta.
+Atlanta Habitat for Humanity brought together volunteers, partners and affordable housing advocates to build 24 new single-family homes and townhomes.